rajanbit/BioTools/README.md

 # GC_Classifier

 Check the genomic GC profile based similarity between the two fasta record (Reference genome and Test genome) and plot the data to show the relationship between the two genome

+# PhyloBit

+PhyloBit is a phylogenetic tree construction tool that is based on Distance-Matrix method for making tree.

+# Seq-Logo